Does Honey Go Bad or Expire?

 When it comes to our honey here at Manukora, there’s a little more to the "best-by" date you’ll see on our jars.

-The key nutrients will maintain (or even get higher) during the five year shelf life.
-While our honey won’t simply expire once the date passes, after the five years, we can not guarantee the potency.
-These compounds include MGO (Methylglyoxal), DHA, leptosperin, and other markers used by the Ministry for Primary Industries (MPI) to ensure authenticity.
+The key nutrients will maintain (or even get higher) during the five-year shelf life.
+While our honey won’t simply expire once the date passes, after five years, we cannot guarantee the potency of these unique bioactive compounds, such as MGO (Methylglyoxal), DHA, leptosperin, and other markers used by the Ministry for Primary Industries (MPI) to ensure authenticity.

 Why Does My Honey Crystallize?